Globski/quiz-topic/quiz-web_stack/multiple_choice_questions_2.md

 The website appears in your browser as soon as the response message, containing all necessary content like HTML and media files, is received from the server.

 ---

+# Question: What happens when you try to enter a website?

+**Answer:**
+When you try to enter a website, your device sends a **request message** to the server of that website.
+The server then responds with a **response message** that contains all the information needed to display the webpage.
+Your web browser processes this response and shows the related webpage.

+---

+# Question: Why don’t users notice the complex operations behind accessing a website?

+**Answer:**
+The entire request-response process happens within **milliseconds**, making the complex operations in the background **invisible to the user**.

+---

+# Question: How is Google’s server infrastructure different from a smaller website like ABCx.com?

+**Answer:**
+Unlike ABCx.com, **Google has many servers distributed globally**.
+This **distributed server structure** allows it to provide **faster and more efficient services** to users around the world.

+---

+# Question: Why does Google use servers close to users?

+**Answer:**
+Using servers near users helps Google ensure that **requests are handled faster**, reducing **latency** and improving the **user experience**.

+---

+# Question: What is the main reason large companies like Google use distributed servers?

+**Answer:**
+To enable customers to **communicate with their services in the fastest and most efficient way possible**, by minimizing the physical distance between users and servers.

+---

+# Question: How does your request reach Google's servers?

+**Answer:**
+Your request reaches Google's servers with the help of your **Internet Service Provider (ISP)**, which helps direct the **data packet** to the appropriate server.

+---

+# Question: What is “peering” in the context of Google’s network infrastructure?

+**Answer:**
+**Peering** is a technique where Google establishes a **direct connection** with ISPs to provide **faster and more efficient** access to its servers, bypassing some of the traditional ISP infrastructure.

+---

+# Question: How does peering help with speed and efficiency?

+**Answer:**
+By creating a **direct connection** between Google and local ISPs, peering **reduces the time and number of steps** needed for packets to travel, thus **increasing communication speed**.

+---

+# Question: How does peering improve security?

+**Answer:**
+Peering reduces the number of **public networks** that data packets travel through, which **lowers the risk of interception or tampering** and **increases security** for both Google and its users.

+---

+# Question: How does YouTube benefit from Google’s server infrastructure?

+**Answer:**
+Since **YouTube is owned by Google**, when users watch videos on YouTube, they are utilizing **Google’s global distributed server network**, ensuring **fast and reliable video streaming**.

+---